Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Project status

-Most of the hardware works, but some important components (sound, camera) do not work yet.
+Alpha, Most of the hardware works, but some important components (sound, camera) do not work yet.
 These drivers were ported from Xiaomi Pad 5 and Surface Duo in hopes that it will work on our Poco X3 Pro.

 #### Features